awzheng/CrawlStars/README.md

 Open your browser to http://localhost:8080

-The interface shows:
+The interface features:
-- Current configured seed URL
+- Current configured seed URL display
-- Search box for queries
+- Search box with query input
-- Results with titles, URLs, snippets, and star ratings
+- Results with clickable titles and URLs that open in new tabs
+- Content snippets from crawled pages
+- Integer star ratings (1-5) based on relevance

 ### Using the API Directly